opf/openproject/docs/system-admin-guide/authentication/saml/README.md

 OPENPROJECT_SAML_SAML_IDP__CERT="<The certificate base64 copied from the metadata XML>"
 ```

 If you're unsure what the realm value is, go to the menu "Realm settings" and click on "Endpoints -> SAML 2.0 Identity Provider Metadata".
-This will include URLs for the `SingleSignOnSerivce` and `SingleLogoutService`.
+This will include URLs for the `SingleSignOnService` and `SingleLogoutService`.